Amputations can be the result of sepsis or be a cause of sepsis.

-Your blood plays many roles.
-Its most important is that it carries oxygen and nutrients to the organs and tissues throughout your body, from your brain to your smallest toe.
+Your blood plays many roles, one of which is to carry oxygen and nutrients to the organs and tissues throughout your body, from your brain to your smallest toe.
 After it provides the nutrients, the blood then collects the waste products and flows back to the heart and lungs for refreshing.

-Usually, blood flows through your blood vessels (arteries, veins, capillaries) in a very fluid form, driven by your pumping heart, only clotting when the body senses it is necessary.
+Usually, blood moves through your blood vessels (arteries, veins, capillaries) in a very fluid form, driven by your pumping heart, only clotting when the body senses it is necessary.
 Once in a while, the system does cause problems, and clots may develop somewhere in the body where there shouldn’t be one.
 When a clot forms in a blood vessel, blood can back up behind if there is a complete blockage, or can be slowed down significantly if there is still room for some blood to pass.
 Some common examples of health problems caused by blood clots are deep vein thrombosis (DVT) and some types of strokes.

 Sepsis and blood clots